PyFstat/PyFstat/joss-paper/paper.md

 is generally limited by computational resources, as the required number of matched-filter templates increases steeply for long observation times and wide parameter spaces.

-The C-based LALSuite library [@lalsuite] contains many sophisticated search methods with a long development history and high level of optimization, but is not very accessible for researchers new to the field or for students, nor very convenient for rapid development and integration with modern technologies like GPUs or machine learning.
+The C-based LALSuite library [@lalsuite] contains many sophisticated search methods with a long development history and high level of optimization, but is not very accessible for researchers new to the field or for students;
+nor is it very convenient for rapid development and integration with modern technologies like GPUs or machine learning.

-*PyFstat* serves a dual function of
+Hence, `PyFstat` serves a dual function of

 - making LALSuite CW functionality more easily accessible through a Python interface, thus facilitating the new user experience and,